Side Effects of Radiation Therapy

 Many techniques are now used to limit this risk.
 With modern radiation therapy, the risk of heart problems is usually very small .

 Radiation pneumonitis is an inflammation of the lungs that can cause shortness of breath, a dry cough and low-grade fever.
-It’s rare with modern treatment and almost always goes away with time.
+It’s rare with modern treatment and almost always goes away with treatment.

 Anti-inflammatory drugs can often relieve symptoms.